petertilsen/mcp-simple-arxiv/README.md

 ## Features

-This server allows LLM clients (like Claude Desktop) to:
+This server allows LLM clients (like Claude Desktop and Amazon Q) to:
 - Search for scientific papers on arXiv by title and abstract content
 - Get paper metadata and abstracts
 - Access links to available paper formats (PDF/HTML)
+- **NEW**: Find the most cited papers on a topic using citation data from Semantic Scholar

-The server implements proper rate limiting according to arXiv's API guidelines (max 1 request every 3 seconds).
+The server implements proper rate limiting according to arXiv's API guidelines (max 1 request every 3 seconds) and Semantic Scholar API guidelines.

 ## Installation